santisbon/reference/src/git.md

 ```

 !!! tip
     Still having issues?
-Start the ssh-agent in the background and add your SSH private key to the ssh-agent.
+Start the `ssh-agent` in the background and add your SSH private key to it.
     ```zsh
     ps -ax | grep ssh-agent
     eval "$(ssh-agent -s)"